Disclaimer: None of the characters are mine, and I'm not making any money off of them.

 "Do you think I can see your mom?"
 His eyes were soft and open; he was not trying to hide his concern from the kid.

-"Yeah, I guess."
-Taylor said and pointed to the partly open door of Carter's bedroom.
+"Yeah, I guess," Taylor said and pointed to the partially open door to Carter's bedroom.

-Despite the whispering, Carter was able to make out most of what was said in the hall.
+Despite the whispering, Carter had been able to make out most of what was said in the hall.
 She was irritable from the pain and annoyed that Reese was going to see her like this.
-She mustered all her strength and brazed herself for Reese's entry.
 There was a soft knock on the open door, then she sensed Reese next to her bed but did not open her eyes yet.
 Reese looked her over.
 He knew what pain was all about.
-He had inflicted it on numerous occasions, and he had experienced torture more than once.
-One look told him that Carter was in an immense amount of pain, and he caught himself from hardening up his soul, locking out all feeling, the way he usually would in such a situation.
+He had been both on the inflicting and receiving side often enough.

-Carter assembled all her willpower to force herself to open here eyes and to speak, before Reese could say anything.
+Carter mustered up all her willpower and forced herself to open her eyes and to speak, before Reese could say anything.

-"Tell that kid to get his ass to basketball practice, and get the hell out of my bedroom!" she wanted to sound strong and annoyed, but the pain made it hard to concentrate and keep control of her voice, so she couldn't quite pull it off.
+"Tell that kid to get his ass to basketball practice, and get the hell out of my bedroom!"
+She wanted to sound strong and annoyed, but the feeling of an icepick stabbing her right temple made it hard to keep control of her voice.

 "I don't need a doctor, nothing they can do.
 I'll be fine by tomorrow."
 The strain of talking over the pain made her breathing heavy now.
-Reese decided then that it was not his place to argue with her.
+Reese's lips hardened but he felt that it was not his place to argue with her.

-"Ok." he said and left the room reluctantly, and as quietly as he had entered it.
+"Ok." he said after looking at the still figure in front of him for a few moments.
+He left the room as quietly as he had entered it.

-"Your mom says to get your ass to basketball practice."
-He informed Taylor once he was back out in the living room, where the boy was watching TV.
+"Your mom says to get your ass to basketball practice," Reese informed Taylor once he was back out in the living room, where the boy was watching TV.
 Taylor looked unsure of what to do.
-He wanted to go to practice.
 Reese sensed his hesitation.